← Back to blog

 What is the attribution conflict problem with multiple marketing agencies?

 When you run 4 agencies across 4 channels, each agency reports on their channel as if it's the only one driving revenue.
 Email claims every purchase that touched an email.
 Paid media claims every purchase that saw an ad.
-Total claimed revenue can run 2-3x your actual revenue, which means no one is accountable when growth stalls.
+Total claimed revenue can run well above your actual revenue, which means no one is accountable when growth stalls.

 Is a unified marketing stack better than specialized agencies for ecommerce?

 For brands under $500K/month revenue, yes.
 Unified stacks eliminate the coordination overhead and attribution conflicts that fragment multi-agency setups.
 Above $500K/month, specialized agencies can add value if they share a data layer.
 The issue is most don't.
-Source: DarkRoom Agency 2026 DTC Benchmark Report.

 How do I know if my agency stack is causing an efficiency problem?